 Zaqq Loafers | $180 | Leather | Sizes UK 4.5-12.5/EU 37-48 | Ships from Germany

 Zaqq loafers come in a couple styles with either lacing details around the edges or a braided metallic band across the top like the photo above.
 Choose from classic black, light pink, or a striking bright blue!
-You can see some real life photos of these in this Instagram post.
+I got a size 37 (I often get a 36 in flats) and they are pretty roomy, so I would say they run true to size.
 And make sure you read my review linked below for all the info on the Zaqq barefoot shoe brand.

 6. Groundies Breeze